 All ISRIC databases are submitted to rigorous, routine in-house checks prior to their distribution.
-Typically, measures for uncertainty or accuracy assessments are described in technical reports and/or manuscripts for external peer-review, in compliance with common scientific practice (e.g. Batjes 2016; Hengl et al. 2014; Hengl et al. 2015; Hengl et al. 2016; Heuvelink 2014).
+Typically, measures for uncertainty or accuracy assessments are described in technical reports and/or manuscripts for external peer-review, in compliance with common scientific practice (e.g. Batjes et al. 2017; Hengl et al. 2014; Hengl et al. 2015; Hengl et al. 2017; Heuvelink 2014).
 Nonetheless, our products are unlikely to be free or errors.
-Users may report potential 'bugs' in the data or software using various automated procedures, for example through a web-based, Git-repository hosting service.
+Users may report potential 'bugs' and suggest improvements in the data or software using various automated procedures, for example through a web-based, Git-repository hosting service and several Google groups.